|

 |||||||||||||||||||||

-produced for the souvenir industry, but there are a few items that certainly
+are being produced for the souvenir industry, but there are a few items that

-could give the impression that the three monkeys have been part of some
+certainly could give the impression that the three monkeys have been part of

-African cultures for a longer period of time.
+some African cultures for a longer period of time.
 Click here for a few examples.
-It needs much more
+It needs much more research

 |||||||||||||||||||||